stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 ## The Split and Combine Passes

-The Split pass looks for RTL expressions which cannot be handled by a single instruction on the target architecture.
+The Split passes use `define_split` definitions to look for for RTL expressions which cannot be handled by a single instruction on the target architecture.
 These instructions are split into multiple RTL instructions.
-Splits are defined by `define_split` definitions in our machine description file.
+Splits patterns are defined in our machine description file.

 The Combine pass does the opposite.
 It looks for instructions that can be combined into a signle instruction.
 Having tightly defined predicates will ensure incorrect